Hairy-breasted barbet

 The hairy-breasted barbet (Tricholaema hirsuta) is a species of bird in the family Lybiidae.
-It is found throughout the Africa tropical rainforest.
+It is found throughout the African tropical rainforest.

 Taxonomy

-The species was described as Pogonias hirsutus by William John Swainson in 1821.
+The species was described as Pogonias hirsutus by William Swainson in 1821.
 Four subspecies are recognized: T. h. hirsuta, from Sierra Leone to south central Nigeria; T. h. flavipunctata, from southern Nigeria to central Gabon; T. h. angolensis, from southern Gabon to northern Angola and T. h. ansorgii, from eastern Cameroon and the east of the DRC to western Kenya and northwestern Tanzania.

 Distribution and habitat

 The hairy-breasted barbet is found in Angola, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Kenya, Liberia, Mali, Nigeria, Senegal, Sierra Leone, South Sudan, Tanzania, Togo and Uganda.
 The size of its range is estimated at 6840000 km2.
 It is found at elevations of up to 1800 m.
 Its habitat is mainly lowland primary forests and it also enters older secondary forests.